willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 Cluster choice
 ==============================

-We have three cluster choices listed below for you to choose from:
+We have two cluster choices listed below for you to choose from:

 * Stanage (Our newest and most powerful yet, launched in March 2023).
 * Bessemer (Launched in 2018).
-* ShARC (Launched in 2016).

 It is also important to note that the Sheffield HPC clusters have been designed to fulfil different purposes.
-Stanage and ShARC are for the most part *`capability`* clusters designed to run larger compute jobs that will use multiple nodes.
+Stanage is for the most part a *`capability`* cluster designed to run larger compute jobs that will use multiple nodes.
 Bessemer is a *`capacity`* cluster designed to run smaller compute jobs which will fit on a single node.

-You should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto Stanage or ShARC (while utilizing a form of :ref:`MPI <parallel_MPI>`).
+You should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto Stanage (while utilizing a form of :ref:`MPI <parallel_MPI>`).

-In addition, Stanage and Bessemer have newer CPUs with more modern features.
-All of the clusters share similar file storage areas, each which are tuned for certain workloads although the Bessemer and Stanage clusters do not have a `/data` filestore.
+In addition, Stanage has newer CPUs and GPUs with more modern features.
+Both clusters share similar file storage areas, each which are tuned for certain workloads.

-The specifications for each cluster are detailed for Stanage here :ref:`stanage-specs` , Bessemer here :ref:`bessemer-specs` and ShARC here :ref:`sharc-specs` .
+More cluster specific information: :ref:`stanage-specs` and :ref:`bessemer-specs` .

 -----------------